Tasburgh: Late 20th century

 In 1945 Tasburgh Women's Institute was relaunched.
 The earliest surviving minutes are those of 1947, when Mrs Rosemary Hastings of Rainthorpe Hall was president, Mrs Larner, secretary and Mrs Mann, treasurer.
-Meetings were held monthly at Rainthorpe Hall with talks, demonstrations, competitions, flower shows and whist drives.
-The quality of WI cooking was such that they were praised in the press on several occasions and in 1969 won a silver rose bowl for their preserves.
-They formed a choir and helped the village in many ways, providing refreshments at fetes and plays, organising the poppy day collection and operating 'meals on wheels'.
-The WI also raised funds to pay for tables, chairs and other items at the village hall, where a plaque acknowledges their efforts.
-For their own enjoyment they organised outings to, what were in those days, such far-away places as Clacton, Felixstowe and Woburn.

 From the wartime salvage fund and from many money raising events, including the saving of pennies by the schoolchildren £562 16s 8d had, by May 1947, been raised for a village hall.
 For a small, relatively poor village this was a most creditable amount, since it was worth about £16,000 at today's money values.
-A leading light in the efforts to provide a hall was Mr K. Riches, chairman of the village hall committee.
-In 1949 a public meeting was called to discuss proposals for a hall, one being to rent a building.
+In 1949 a public meeting was called to discuss proposals for a hall.
 A breakthrough came the next year with the public-spirited offer of the gift of two fields covering about four acres by John Everson of Old Hall Farm and his sons Russell and George.
 Thus the village gained both a playing field and a site for the village hall midway between Upper and Lower Tasburgh.

-The first village hall committee represented the major organisations in the village at the time and comprised: Mr B. W. Cross, Parish Council; Mrs H. M. Mann, Women's Institute; Rev R. Maudsley, Parochial Church Council; Mr R. G. Clarke, Methodist Church; Mr J. Cadman, Tasburgh United Football Club; Mrs C. E. Cross, School Manager.